 Neil volunteered countless hours to chess, including running hundreds of tournaments over many decades.
-We hope everyone can stop by to pay their respects and share some memories of Neil before the start of round 1.
 See more information about Neil here and here.
+We hope everyone can stop by before the start of round 1 to pay their respects and share some memories for those who knew him.

-Time Control: G/120;d10 (two hours per player with a ten second delay each move).
-Clocks without delay capability use G/120;d0.
+Time Control: 40/90,SD/30;d10 (forty moves in ninety minutes followed by sudden death in thirty minutes, with a ten second delay each move starting from move one).
+Clocks without delay capability use 40/90,SD/30;d0.
 Bring a digital clock.
 A few digital clocks are provided at this tournament but please do not always rely on the club to provide a digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Entry Fee: $45, $35 for PCC members.
 Pay with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits